Category:

 In

-the protected domestic market in Japan, Nihon Kohden Corporation has
+the domestic market in Japan, Nihon Kohden Corporation has

 two equally important roles, that of manufacturer and

-BIS (Bispectral Index) monitor, branded consumables and many more.
-NIHON
+BIS (Bispectral Index) monitor, branded consumables and many more, to sell them in the domestic market for a profit.

-income and profit in each fiscal year are generated from
+incomes and profits in each fiscal year are generated from

 selling products in Japan made by third-party world-renowned

-companies, and it should of interest to learn how these are being reflected on the balance sheet.
+companies, and it should be of interest to foreigners how these incomes and profits are being reflected on the balance sheet.

-As captive customer solutions in Japan are typically a combination of own and distributed products, such solutions cannot be exported due to strict restrictions of distribution territory.
-This is the major weakness of NIHON KOHDEN as an exporter for solutions.
+Since captive customer solutions in Japan are a combination of own and distributed products, such solutions cannot be exported due to strict restrictions of distribution territory.
+Customer solutions are badly needed for oversea markets, as they provide the better margin needed for business growth; this is the major weakness of NIHON KOHDEN as an exporter for solutions.

 It is no coincidence good market